wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ### Host-Level Monitoring

-The Collector for Kubernetes supports automatic monitoring of host-level metrics and host-level `systemd` metrics.
+The Kubernetes Metrics Collector supports automatic monitoring of host-level metrics and host-level `systemd` metrics.
 When you set up the collector, it auto-discovers pods and services in your environment and starts collecting host-level metrics.

 You can [filter the metrics](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/main/docs/filtering.md) before they are reported to the VMware Aria Operations for Applications service.

 ### Application Monitoring

-Our Collector for Kubernetes automatically starts collecting metrics from many commonly used applications:
+Our Kubernetes Metrics Collector automatically starts collecting metrics from many commonly used applications:
 * The collector auto discovers endpoints using labels.
 See [Auto Discovery](https://github.com/wavefrontHQ/observability-for-kubernetes/blob/main/docs/collector/discovery.md#auto-discovery).
 * The collector also scrapes Prometheus metric endpoints such as API server, `etcd`, and NGINX.